 What Parts of Kids’ Brains Are Concerned with Mental Focus?Children are born with billions of brain cells connected by trillions of synapses.
 Different regions of the brain help your child focus, and they work in synergy.
 For example, a toddler’s perception of hunger and sighting of food engage different neural pathways.
 To respond to hunger pangs, another neural network motivates the child to take action and continue until they are fed.
 As in adults, children’s mental focus is the result of the combined actions of different brain parts, particularly the following:

-Non-nervous cells that support the neurons’ nutrition and growth.
-They are critical to neuroplasticity and adaptation.
 Adults are taught by experience to ignore various external stimuli and control their urges.
 Their ability to concentrate mostly depends on the activity of the above parts, which are largely affected by lifestyle choices.
 By comparison: “Children’s brains have not had enough practice to allow for significant pruning, habitualization, and adaptation, so they are more prone to environmental distractions on top of internal ones.
 In addition to the above regions, their sensory nerve pathways—sight, hearing, touch, smell, taste and position sense—greatly influence their mental focus.” |

 ||||||||||||||||||